course-details-portlet

 Lectures, writing seminar and self-study.

-In order to sit the exam, 80 % attendance in the writing seminar and an approved obligatory activity is required.
+In order to sit the exam, 80 % attendance in the writing seminar and up to two approved assignments are required.
 For more information on the obligatory activity, see Blackboard.
 Obligatory activity can only be approved the semester the course is taught, but is valid for this and the subsequent semester.

 Compulsory assignments